Gaining an Edge with Skills-Based Hiring | Join us on Sept 28th at 1PM EST

 Common frustrations in sourcing talent can lead well-intentioned TA professionals into believing in two common myths which may underlie the perception that diverse talent is difficult to source:

-Myth #1: TA Teams must use unique channels to source diverse candidates.
+Myth #1: TA Teams must use unique channels to source candidates from underrepresented backgrounds.

 Fact: Even when comparing several groups of candidates with diverse backgrounds, most candidates use LinkedIn & Indeed.
 Employer branding & messaging can be critical to drawing more candidates in from these channels.